 Beef jerking is a backpacking staple!
 I bring it on nearly every hike and love it as a snack or small lunch when there isn’t time to stop and cook.

-If you want to go beyond simply snacking on beef jerky, I love having cheese and meat boards when camping.
+If you want to go beyond simply snacking on beef jerky, I love having cheese and meat when backpacking.

-Obviously you can’t have a creation quite like this when you’re backpacking!
-But a meal of nuts, hard cheese, and dried meats make for a great meal on the trail.
-For some inspiration on what you can include, check out this post.
+A meal of nuts, hard cheese, and dried meats make for a great meal on the trail.

 16. Hummus Wrap